What is Gitcoin (GTC)?

 TLDR

-Gitcoin (GTC) is a decentralized funding platform empowering communities to finance Ethereum-based public goods and open-source projects through innovative mechanisms like quadratic funding.
+Gitcoin (GTC) is a decentralized funding platform that empowers communities to support public goods and early-stage projects in web3 through innovative mechanisms like quadratic funding, while its GTC token enables governance and identity verification.

 Deep Dive